igsemenov/Streamer_HPS_DGSEM/test_dgs/README.md

 # Files Overview
 ## pycode_test_#.py
-The script files pycode_test_#.py, where #=1.1, 1.2, 1.3, 2.1, 2.2, 2.3, can be used to perform the corresponding test problems described in the file description.pdf.
+The script files pycode_test_#.py, where #=1.1, 1.2, 1.3, 2.1, 2.2, 2.3, can be used to perform the corresponding test problems (labeled as Test #) described in the file description.pdf.